marksherriff/cs4720-f22-website/apps.md

 __Item Info Activity__

-1. The screen should look the same as the Add Item activity, but with the information pre-populated with the information from the item you tapped.
+1. The screen should look the same as the Add Item activity, but with the information pre-populated with the information from the item you tapped AND it should also have the date that the item was completed.
 2. Any changes made here should be reflected back in the original item.
 3. If the due date changes, you should re-sort the the list.

 __BucketItem__

 1. You will need some sort of data class for holding the bucket list items.
-2. The item needs to contain: name of the item, due date, whether it has been completed or not (boolean).
+2. The item needs to contain: name of the item, due date, whether it has been completed or not (boolean), and the date that it was completed.

 ### Submission and Grading